Here are the answers to the most common questions about puberty in girls:Q: When Will I Start My Period?

 Q: What Signs Should I Look For?

 Keep an eye on your body.
-Budding breasts, hair under your arms and/or between your legs and discharge in your undies are all signs that the big day is on its way!
+Budding breasts, hair under your arms and/or between your legs and discharge in your undies are all signs of puberty in girls!
 Keep a pad and an extra pair of undies in your purse or backpack just in case.

 Oh!
 And don’t be alarmed if your period doesn’t start off red like you might expect.
-Your first period may start off as a pink or brownish color.
+Your first period may start off as a pink or brownish colour.

 Let’s be honest, it may be a little weird at first.
 When the time comes, you’ll feel moisture in your underwear.
 You may even feel your menstrual flow, but after your first or second period you’ll totally get used to it.

-Period cramps are like cramps anywhere else in your body.
+Period cramps are one of the symptoms of puberty in girls and are like cramps anywhere else in your body.
 A muscle contracts too hard or too fast, constricting the blood flow and causing a little pain.
 Good posture, exercise and a healthy diet can help ease some of the discomfort.
 Heating pads help, too!

 Nope, it’s your little secret.
 (Unless you choose to tell!)

 Keep a pad and a clean pair of undies in your backpack or purse so you’re always prepared.
-If you’re at school, the school nurse will always have your back.
+If you’re at school, the school nurse will always have some supplies as she has plenty of experience of puberty in girls.
 If you’re out somewhere else, give any trusted adult a call!